spluttflob/Ocean_Level_Radar/README.md

   marked `STM32 UART0` in the area where the GPS board sits.
 Connect a USB to RS-232 serial adapter to STM32 UART0 pins, remembering the annoying RS-232 standard where RXD of one device must connect to TXD of the other.
+  If you're a civil, environmental, or mechanical engineer: Don't forget the ground wire.  `:)`
   The Exploration Tool should now be able to connect to the XM125 as if the XM125 were on the official evaluation board.